BeathovenGala/CadetTracker/README.md

 ## 🌟 The Spark: Solving a Real-World Problem

-**Cadet Tracker** was born from a frustrating, real-world problem I faced every week.[1]
+**Cadet Tracker** was born from a frustrating, real-world problem I faced every week.
 In an organization with over 1.7 million cadets, a manual system with a pen and paper was used to track attendance.
 Every Saturday, around 120 cadets would come for training, and the process was slow and tedious.
 Taking roll call, transferring data to a ledger, and then manually verifying attendance records for eligibility—it was inefficient and error-prone.
 What's more, there was no real-time way to give a total count before a parade could start.

 The idea for Cadet Tracker was simple: replace this outdated, manual process with a modern, secure, and intuitive digital platform.
-This project isn't just about building an application; it's a blueprint of my development journey, from identifying a genuine need to architecting a functional solution that tackles the practical challenges head-on.[1]
+This project isn't just about building an application; it's a blueprint of my development journey, from identifying a genuine need to architecting a functional solution that tackles the practical challenges head-on.

 ## 💻 The Tech: A Deep Dive into the Code's Value

 This project was a full-stack challenge, designed to be both robust and scalable in the future.
-Here’s a look under the hood at the technical decisions that matter most for a Minimum Viable Product (MVP).[1]
+Here’s a look under the hood at the technical decisions that matter most for a Minimum Viable Product (MVP).

 ### Architecture & Technology Stack

 This is a full-stack application with a clear separation between the frontend and backend.
-We chose a Node.js backend because it's lightweight and efficient for building the RESTful API.[2]
-The database is MongoDB, a flexible NoSQL database that's perfect for a project where the data schema might evolve.[2]
+We chose a Node.js backend because it's lightweight and efficient for building the RESTful API.
+The database is MongoDB, a flexible NoSQL database that's perfect for a project where the data schema might evolve.
 The frontend is built with vanilla HTML, CSS, and JavaScript, ensuring a low-overhead, fast user interface.

   * **Backend:** Node.js with Express.js for a robust and scalable API.
   * **Database:** MongoDB, with Mongoose for schema management.
-  * **Security:** JSON Web Tokens (JWT) for secure user sessions and `bcrypt` for one-way password hashing.[1]
+  * **Security:** JSON Web Tokens (JWT) for secure user sessions and `bcrypt` for one-way password hashing.
   * **QR Codes:** The `uuid` library for generating unique, single-use identifiers for attendance.

 ### Why this stack?